Drupal 8 End-of-Life and Support: What’s Next?

 What Does This Mean for Drupal 7 End-of-Life?

 Drupal 7, which was released a decade ago, does not use Symfony.
 Instead, it is built upon a PHP framework developed by the Drupal community.
-Drupal 7’s end-of-life was extended to January 2025 due to the impacts of the COVID-19 pandemic, meaning it will live on past Drupal 8’s EOL.
+Drupal 7’s end of life was extended to January 2025 due to the impacts of the COVID-19 pandemic, meaning it will live on past Drupal 8’s EOL.
 So, if you’re a Drupal 7 user, there is still time to come up with a strategic plan for upgrading your website.

-Remaining on an unsupported version of Drupal leaves your website vulnerable to cyber attacks, and lacking in new features.
+Remaining on an unsupported version of Drupal leaves your website vulnerable to cyber attacks and lacking in new features.
 In addition, the plugins and tools you’ve added to your site over the years may not be compatible with your system anymore, causing you to lose functionality.

 To get your site ready for the upgrade, follow these steps: